prp-e/aipaa_frontend/README.md

 - The code in this repository is open source and you can use it under the _MIT License_.
 But AIPAA's core service isn't and I'm not responsible for that.
 Please mind this while making a new issue.

 ## TODO

+- [ ] Making a Python library for this project
+- [ ] Exploring API and add more features to the TTS functionallity.